Death and state funeral of Nelson Mandela

-On 5 December 2013, Nelson Mandela, the first President of South Africa to be elected in a fully representative democratic election, as well as the country's first black head of state, died at the age of 95 after a prolonged respiratory infection.
+On 5 December 2013, Nelson Mandela, the first president of South Africa to be elected in a fully representative democratic election, as well as the country's first black head of state, died at the age of 95 after a prolonged respiratory infection.
 He died at around 20:50 local time (UTC+2) at his home in Houghton, Johannesburg, surrounded by family.
-His death was announced by then President Jacob Zuma on national television at 23:45.
-Reactions from governments, international organizations, and notable individuals, gained worldwide media coverage.
+His death was announced by President Jacob Zuma on national television at 23:45.
+Reactions from governments, international organisations, and notable individuals, gained worldwide media coverage.

 South Africa observed a national mourning period of 10 days.

 During this time numerous memorial services were conducted across the country.
 The official memorial service was held at FNB Stadium, Johannesburg, on 10 December where the 95,000-seat stadium was two-thirds full because of the cold, rain, and transport challenges.
-Mandela's body lay in state at the Union Buildings in Pretoria from 11 to 13 December 2013.
-A state funeral was held on 15 December 2013 in Qunu in the Eastern Cape, where his body was buried.
+Mandela's body lay in state at the Union Buildings in Pretoria from 11 to 13 December.
+A state funeral was held on 15 December in Qunu in the Eastern Cape, where his body was buried.

 Official funeral events

 The South African government announced a period of 10 days of national mourning ending with the state funeral on 15 December 2013.
 President Jacob Zuma ordered that all flags on government buildings be flown at half-mast for the duration of the mourning period.

 On 9 December the government confirmed that at least 91 foreign heads of state and government and 15 former leaders would travel to South Africa to attend funeral events.
-African heads of state confirmed to be attending include the Prime Minister of Lesotho, the President of Mozambique, the President of Namibia, the President of Niger, the President of Nigeria, the Prime Minister of Swaziland, the President of Tanzania, the Prime Minister of Lebanon, the President of Namibia, the President of Tunisia, the President of Uganda, the President of Zimbabwe, and the President of Zambia.
+African heads of state and government confirmed to be attending included the Prime Minister of Lesotho, the President of Mozambique, the President of Namibia, the President of Niger, the President of Nigeria, the Prime Minister of Swaziland, the President of Tanzania, the Prime Minister of Lebanon, the President of Namibia, the President of Tunisia, the President of Uganda, the President of Zimbabwe, and the President of Zambia.
 Nkosazana Dlamini-Zuma attended in her capacity as Chairperson of the African Union Commission.